Meaning Of Business Process Reengineering

 BPR comprises the following steps:

 Define Objectives and Framework

 The objectives of conducting BPR must be clearly laid out in qualitative and quantitative terms.
-After the objectives are prepared, the information about the requirement for change should be communicated to the employees.
+After preparing the objectives, communicate the information about the requirement for a change to the employees.
 The willingness of the employees to adopt the change determines the success of BPR.

 Identify Customer Needs

-The needs and reviews of customers should be considered while designing the BPR.
-The new process should deliver the added value to the customer.
+Consider the needs and reviews of customers while designing the BPR.
+The new process should deliver added value to the customer.